TangInasal/obsidian-offensive/CTF writeups/B2R/BountyHunter.md

 capture POST request
 https://rhost/tracker_diRPrOOf314.php
-you can see XML format being rendered in frontend
+you can see XML format being rendered in frontend the title (entity) including its values are reflected

 **(encoding)** use Hackverter ext on burp suite select Encode tab